PowerShellCrack/MSDAP/README.md

 Version 1 - Batch
-SYNOPSYS: Script to automafeeding and downloading Movies and TV shows.
+SYNOPSYS: Script to automate feeding and downloading Movies and TV shows using various applications and tools via command line